-(3 lec hrs/wk, 4 TBA hrs)

-This course is to prepare students to meet requirements to become Search and Rescue volunteers.
+(3 lec hrs/wk, 4 TBA hrs) 2.5 credits This course is to prepare students to meet requirements to become Search and Rescue volunteers.
 It provides the training to perform search and result activities, including use of navigational tools, survival skills, mountaineering skills and search methods.